Let me think for just a moment… How many bloggers has it been that have come through and visited with my family and me?

 We had a great time just hanging out, watching TV, doing dishes, playing board games, talking church, faith and religion, and dealing with a little bit of family drama.

-But every good thing must come to an end, so they say, and Jessie is now somewhere in Houston, Texas, I think.
+But every good thing must come to an end.
 My wife and daughters and I will always be grateful for the time we got to spend with her.
 Needless to say, there were a few tears shed when it came time for her to leave.

 May God bless her, protect her, and provide for her needs during this huge cross-country transition in life.